Our Instructors

 Diego Granobles, Piano

 Diego Granobles is a passionate and dedicated piano teacher and performer with over 20 years of piano playing experience and 10 years of private piano teaching.
-He is currently pursuing a music education major at San Jose State University and has previously completed music fine arts studies at College of DuPage, IL.
+He is holds a music education degree from San Jose State University and has previously completed music fine arts studies at College of DuPage, IL.
 With a wealth of experience in teaching private piano lessons to students of all ages, Diego is committed to providing quality instruction that musically enriches his students and inspires their love of music.

 Diego has had the privilege of studying under several esteemed piano teachers throughout his career, including Samuel Del Real from 2001-2005, Marina Belitskaya in 2009-2010, Dr. Steve Havens from 2015-2017, and Dr. Namik Sultanov from 2021 to the present.
 Overall, Diego's extensive experience in teaching, performing, and music education, coupled with the guidance of his accomplished mentors, make him an exceptional choice for anyone looking for a dedicated and talented piano teacher (beginner-advanced).
 Instruction in Spanish available.